 Take electrical power, for example.
 Are the few outlets available grounded?
 Will the 100-year-old power grid support your equipment and accessories, and how do you get more power should you need it?
 Do you need Google Maps when a breaker or fuse gives out?

 Lights are another little "gotcha" you want to consider.
 Big houses tend to be dark inside, so you often need to bring/create your own light source.
 You would be wise to avoid halogen, as its heat and power demands could spell trouble.
 You can also forget about using clamp lighting since you'll be the one clamped if a curator walks through and sees your light hanging onto doors or window trim.

 Finally, let's cover a subject near and dear to me … access to bathrooms.
 Of the umpteen original bathrooms, guess how many are operational (and none close to where you're working).
 The only positive aspect of having a bladder like mine is I easily get my 10,000 steps for my Fitbit.

 Once my initial visit was done, I had the information I needed to focus on three main areas: preparation of a proposal, worker and materials logistics, and the all important pre-restoration meeting with the other artisans/trades and principals.
 The first two items aren't much of a challenge for me anymore, but the pre-restoration meeting needed all the diplomacy I could muster up.
-I was focused on putting us at the front end of the scheduling (see my article about that, "Why we're never the last contractor on the job anymore" from the December 2017/January 2018 issue of WFB), so I went prepared with plenty of photos and documentation from other projects.
+I was focused on putting us at the front end of the scheduling (see my article about that, "Why we're never the last contractor on the job anymore"), so I went prepared with plenty of photos and documentation from other projects.
 There's definitely a cost factor in covering and protecting finished floors, but it's the flexibility for scheduling on the back end of a project that justifies the expense.
 My argument was convincing, and they agreed to put our work out in front of all the other building trades and artisans.